da-vazquez/prima_pizza/backend/README.md

 DATABASE_URL="your_database_url"
 ```

-#### 7. In your terminal, set the ENV variable to either "LOCAL" or "DEV"
+#### 7. In your terminal, set the ENV variable to either "LOCAL" ,"DEV", or "TEST"
 ```bash
 export ENV=LOCAL
 ```